EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 ### Advanced usage
 Let's say you want to backup your DB to HDFS.
 There is an option in `BackupableDBOptions` to set `backup_env`, which will be used for all file I/O related to backup dir (writes when backuping, reads when restoring).
 If you set it to HDFS Env, all the backups will be stored in HDFS.

+`BackupableDBOptions::max_background_operations` controls the number of threads used for copying files during backup and restore.
+For distributed file systems like HDFS, it can be very beneficial to increase the copy parallelism.

 `BackupableDBOptions::info_log` is a Logger object that is used to print out LOG messages if not-nullptr.

 If `BackupableDBOptions::sync` is true, we will sync data to disk after every file write, guaranteeing that backups will be consistent after a reboot or if machine crashes.
 Setting it to false will speed things up a bit, but some (newer) backups might be inconsistent.
 In most cases, everything should be fine, though.